hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 </management-center>
 ```

-- If you have deployed mancenter-*version*.war in your already SSL enabled web container, configure `hazelcast.xml` as follows.
-If you are using an untrusted certificate for your container, which you created yourself, you need to add that certificate to your JVM first.
-Download the certificate from the browser, after this you can add it to JVM as follows.
+- If you have deployed `mancenter-*version*.war` in your already-SSL-enabled web container, configure `hazelcast.xml` as follows.

-`keytool -import -noprompt -trustcacerts -alias <AliasName> -file <certificateFile> -keystore $JAVA_HOME/jre/lib/security/cacerts -storepass <Password>`

 ```xml
 <management-center enabled="true">
     https://localhost:sslPortNumber/mancenter
 </management-center>
 ```

+If you are using an untrusted certificate for your container, which you created yourself, you need to add that certificate to your JVM first.
+Download the certificate from the browser, after this you can add it to JVM as follows.

+`keytool -import -noprompt -trustcacerts -alias <AliasName> -file <certificateFile> -keystore $JAVA_HOME/jre/lib/security/cacerts -storepass <Password>`

 - You can also set a frequency (in seconds) for which Management Center will take information from the Hazelcast cluster, using the element `update-interval` as shown below. `update-interval` is optional and its default value is 3 seconds.